cortexlib/box/docs/doc_column.md

 Post Decrement Operator

+*Return values:* constexpr column\_iterator

 Decrements the iterator to the previous item in the column.
 If the iterator is at the first item in the column, the iterator is set to the last item in the previous column.
 Returns the column iterator before the decrement.

-\\return constexpr column\_iterator

 -----